Solving the five pains of sales tax filing and remittance

-In addition to these challenges, the economy has brought about workforce instability.
+In addition to these challenges, the COVID-19 pandemic and its impact on the economy has brought about workforce instability.
 Today’s workforce can be fluid with high turnover rates and individual staff members managing more than one position on the job.
 This increases the need for costly, ongoing training and knowledge development to understand and keep up with all the rules and regulations of tax compliance.

 In a recent Aberdeen Group survey, companies became Best-in-Class by finding the best ways to reduce costs and improve performance.
 Methods they employed included:

 - Workflow automation from tax calculation to remittance